anton-isidore/articles/articles/nostr-the-social-network-revolution/nostr-the-social-network-revolution.md

 ## Nostr: The Social Network Revolution
 Nostr is the [https://github.com/nostr-protocol/nostr](protocol).
 Not the Social Network itself.
 Nostr alows you to send events.
 Everything there is event.
 Applications (like Social Networks) are then build on top of that.

-### Why it is a revolution?
+### Why is Nostr revolutionary?

 1. **Noone can take it down.** There is no central server, only clients and relays.
-If someone take a realy down, no problem, you use a different one.
+If someone take a relay down, no problem, you use a different one.
 2. **There is no authority to censor you.** Yes, relay may kick you out, it's same as in the point 1 .above, you just use different one.
 3. **You decides what you consume..** You queries the relays for data and it's up to you (or your client) to display them in any form.
-There is **no evil Algorythm that gives you stuff you don't want** to manipulate you mind.
+There is **no evil Algorithm that gives you stuff you don't want** to manipulate you mind.
-5. **Noone can cancel your account.** As long as you keep your private key secret, you OWN your idenity (the public key).
+5. **No-one can cancel your account.** As long as you keep your private key secret, you OWN your idenity (the public key).
-6. **Nostr is permittionleass.** There is no sign-in, no gatekeeper to let you in.
-Evenryone can create an identity just by generating keys.
+6. **Nostr is permission-less.** There is no sign-in, no gatekeeper to let you in.
+Everyone can create an identity just by generating keys.

 ### Wheere to get people to follow